Skip to content

 Received output: Processing step 4

-5. Get the aggregated output as a single result
+5. Get the aggregated output (returns immediately)

 6. Prints the aggregated output: